 Exacted by thy fate, on the just day.

-Through these first lines, the narrator details the basis for this poem, which is that he has lost his son who was only able to see “[s]even years” of life.
+‘On My First Son’ by Ben Jonson details the basis for this poem in the first four lines.
+He has lost his son who was only able to see “[s]even years” of life.
 The child, oddly, is treated as a transaction of sorts in that he is labeled as something that has been “lent” to the narrator, and now must be “pa[id]” back, as if the situation were a business contract.
 This creates an almost mechanical atmosphere to the poem, like any emotion present in the lines is slipping through the cracks of the narrator’s emotional barriers rather than being showcased as a primary concept.
 Given that the poem is about a child’s death, this choice of tone could be seen as hardhearted, though the reader is free to assume the narrator uses the approach as a method of coping with his grief.
 By thinking about the situation in such an inanimate manner, he has armored himself against the pain as best he can.

 Despite trying to embrace that armor though, the father who has lost his son is incapable of leaving all of his emotions out of the equation, and that lack of ability is noted when he addresses his “lov’d boy” as his “joy.”
 This is evidence that the father’s love is too great, and he cannot fully pretend otherwise, even with his method of treating the scenario in a distanced way.